jsiegenthaler/homebridge-eosstb/README.md

 ## Siri
 I have found that Siri can turn the box on and off with the command "Hey Siri, turn on <yourEosBoxName>".
-However, I haven't been able to get Siri to change channels or change volume yet. if you find out how, let me know!
+However, I haven't been able to get Siri to change channels or change volume yet.
+If you find out how, let me know!

 ## Thanks to